A Pocket Full of Rye: Literary significance and reception

-The poison
+Poison

 The aril, the fleshy part of the berry, is the only part of the yew that is non-toxic.
 The seeds inside the berry contain a high concentration of taxine and are poisonous if chewed.
 Pets that chew on yew branches or leaves have become ill.
-One of the characters in the novel remarks that taxine has "no medical uses”, which was correct at the time.
-In 1963 Taxol, which is a member of the taxine family, was found to be one of the most potent and effective chemotherapy drugs for the treatment of solid tumours.

-Film, TV, radio or theatrical adaptations
+Adaptations

 Secret of the Blackbirds (1983), a Soviet film adaptation, was unknown outside of the USSR due to multiple copyright issues.

-A Pocket Full of Rye was the fourth transmitted story in the BBC series of Miss Marple adaptations, which starred Joan Hickson as the elderly sleuth.
+A Pocket Full of Rye was the fourth transmitted story in the BBC series of Miss Marple adaptations, starring Joan Hickson as the elderly sleuth.
 It was first broadcast in two parts on 7 & 8 March 1985.
-Despite remaining faithful to the novel, the characters of Mrs MacKenzie, Gerald Wright and Elaine Fortescue did not make an appearance.
-In the end the murderer dies in a car crash, unlike in the novel.
 Filming date is Autumn 1984.
+Michael Bakewell's 90-minute adaptation for BBC radio was first broadcast in 1995; it starred June Whitfield as Miss Marple.